nyc-crh/site/content/gallery/parents-protest-for-school-transportation.md

 In response to the protest, the city announced that they would provide funding for private taxis and send parents instructions for how to request money for taxis if alternative transportation was not available.[^5] In the end, the bus drivers and the school chancellor agreed to give job security to current drivers but allowed for more bus companies to compete for future contracts.[^6] Bus drivers went on strike again in 2013[^7] for similar reasons.
 In 2023, parents of disabled children filed a federal complaint over bus driver shortages that kept their children out of school.[^8]

-[^1]: Alison Mitchell, “Both Sides Feel Burden of Strike.” *Newsday*, March 2, 1979
+[^1]: Alison Mitchell, “Both Sides Feel Burden of Strike,” *Newsday*, March 2, 1979.

-[^2]: Alison Mitchell, “Drivers Vote To Continue Bus Strike" *Newsday*, February 27, 1979
+[^2]: Alison Mitchell, “Drivers Vote To Continue Bus Strike," *Newsday*, February 27, 1979.

-[^3]: Mitchell, *Newsday*, March 2, 1979
+[^3]: Mitchell, *Newsday*, March 2, 1979.

-[^4]: David Medina, "City to pay deaf pupils' school fare." *New York Daily News*, March 16, 1979
+[^4]: David Medina, "City to pay deaf pupils' school fare," *New York Daily News*, March 16, 1979.

-[^5]: “Protest city's effort." *New York Daily News*, March 21, 1979
+[^5]: “Protest city's effort," *New York Daily News*, March 21, 1979.

 [^6]: David Bird.
-“Instructions Are Given On Alternative Means To Transport Students.” *The New York Times*, March 22, 1979, [https://www.nytimes.com/1979/03/22/archives/instructions-are-given-on-alternative-means-to-transport-students.html](https://www.nytimes.com/1979/03/22/archives/instructions-are-given-on-alternative-means-to-transport-students.html).
+“Instructions Are Given On Alternative Means To Transport Students,” *The New York Times*, March 22, 1979, [https://www.nytimes.com/1979/03/22/archives/instructions-are-given-on-alternative-means-to-transport-students.html](https://www.nytimes.com/1979/03/22/archives/instructions-are-given-on-alternative-means-to-transport-students.html).

-[^7]: “School Bus Drivers Strike in NYC.” *CNN.*  January 16, 2013, [https://www.cnn.com/2013/01/16/us/new-york-school-bus-strike/index.html](https://www.cnn.com/2013/01/16/us/new-york-school-bus-strike/index.html).
+[^7]: “School Bus Drivers Strike in NYC,” *CNN*,  January 16, 2013, [https://www.cnn.com/2013/01/16/us/new-york-school-bus-strike/index.html](https://www.cnn.com/2013/01/16/us/new-york-school-bus-strike/index.html).

-[^8]: “NYC Students with Disabilities File Federal Civil Rights Complaint against Public School System over Transportation Woes.”
-Accessed November 10, 2023. [https://www.nydailynews.com/2023/10/25/nyc-students-with-disabilities-file-federal-civil-rights-complaint-over-transportation-woes/](https://www.nydailynews.com/2023/10/25/nyc-students-with-disabilities-file-federal-civil-rights-complaint-over-transportation-woes/).
+[^8]: “NYC Students with Disabilities File Federal Civil Rights Complaint against Public School System over Transportation Woes,” accessed November 10, 2023, [https://www.nydailynews.com/2023/10/25/nyc-students-with-disabilities-file-federal-civil-rights-complaint-over-transportation-woes/](https://www.nydailynews.com/2023/10/25/nyc-students-with-disabilities-file-federal-civil-rights-complaint-over-transportation-woes/).